Create a Website Account - Manage notification subscriptions, save form progress and more.

 Assessment notices are mailed in December and June to taxpayers whose value has changed.
-If you have a question, you may call the Assessor´s Office or come in and talk to an If we are unable to resolve your problem you may appeal to the County Board of Equalization.
+If you have a question, you may call the Assessor´s Office or come in and talk to an appraiser.
+If we are unable to resolve your problem you may appeal to the County Board of Equalization.
 If you are still not satisfied, you may appeal to the State Board of Equalization, and thereafter, through the court system.
 Any of these bodies may adjust your assessed value.
 Appeals to the County Board of Equalization must be filed at the Assessor's Office no later than January 15th or the first business day following January 15th should it fall on a weekend or holiday.

 Show All Answers